masterkey-07/Obsidian-Knowlodge/Computer Science/Database/Relational Database/Relational Algebra.md

 3) List the PC manufacturers
 >π maker γ maker; count(maker) → counter (σ true Product ⨝ PC)

-4) List the modls of PC and Laptop
+4) List the models of PC and Laptop
 >π model Laptop ∪ π model PC

 5) List the size of the HD that is in PC and not in Laptop